-A. N. Jeffers credited Captain Dermot Mac Manus as ‘a well-read man with an excellent library, a revolutionary soldier who had introduced Yeats to Bishop Berkeley’s works,’ in his publication ‘W. B. Yeats: A New Biography’1998 London: Hutchinson, rev. edn.
+A. N. Jeffers credited Captain Dermot Mac Manus as ‘a well-read man with an excellent library, a revolutionary soldier who had introduced Yeats to Bishop Berkeley’s works,’ in his publication ‘W. B. Yeats: A New Biography’ 1998 London: Hutchinson, rev. edn.
 Continuum 2003, Chapter.
-15. 2003 Edn., p.225.
+15. 2003 Edn., page 225.

-Kathleen Raine discussed Captain Dermot Macmanus in her publication ‘Yeats the Initiate, Essays on Certain Themes in the Writings of W. B. Yeats.’
-1990 Maryland: Barnes & Noble pp.28-29.
+Kathleen Raine ‘Yeats the Initiate, Essays on Certain Themes in the Writings of W. B. Yeats’ 1990 discussed Captain Dermot Macmanus in her publication Maryland Barnes & Noble pages 28 / 29.

-Peter Liebregs & Peter van de Kamp, eds., ‘Tumult of Images: Essays on W. B. Yeats and Politics’ Vol. 3 of ‘The Literature of Politics, The Politics of Literature’ pg.
-13-14.
+Peter Liebregs & Peter van de Kamp, eds., ‘Tumult of Images: Essays on W. B. Yeats and Politics’ Vol. 3 of ‘The Literature of Politics, The Politics of Literature’ pages 13 -14.
 During Proceedings of the Leiden IASIL Conference, Amsterdam: Editions Rodopi.
 B.V.
 1995 Atlanta, GA.
-Introduction stated that ‘Yeats’s closest ally was Captain Dermot MacManus, “his head full of vague Fascims, probably got from me.”
-(Letters, 815).
-When MacManus introduced Yeats to O’ Duffy, the Irish answer to Mussolini!
-He claimed Yeats had called O’ Duffy an ‘uneducated lunatic.’
+Introduction stated that ‘Yeats’s closest ally was Captain Dermot MacManus, ‘his head full of vague Fascims, probably got from me.’
+(Letters, 815 ).
+When MacManus introduced Yeats to O’ Duffy, the Irish answer to Mussolini! he claimed Yeats had called O’ Duffy an ‘uneducated lunatic.’

-John Mitchel, Rob Rickard & Robert J. M. Rickard discussed various aspects of Faerie Lore of Macmanus in ‘Unexplained Phenomena: A Rough Guide Special: Mysteries of Science, Folklore and Superstition’ 2000 London: Rough Guides, Chapter of ‘The Haunted Planet – Phenomenal highways’ page 169.
+John Mitchel, Rob Rickard & Robert J. M. Rickard in their ‘Unexplained Phenomena: A Rough Guide Special: Mysteries of Science, Folklore and Superstition’ 2000 discussed various aspects of Faerie Lore of Macmanus in London: Rough Guides, Chapter of ‘The Haunted Planet – Phenomenal highways’ page 169.

-Dermott Macmanus is referenced in Carol Mc Colman’s ‘The Complete Idiots Guide to Celtic Wisdom’ 2003, Indianapolis Alpha Books.
+Dermott Macmanus was referenced in Carol Mc Colman’s ‘The Complete Idiots Guide to Celtic Wisdom’ 2003 Indianapolis Alpha Books.